Sodexo

 “It’s user friendly, effective and in the long run it saves us money and makes us money.”

-Christian Hallemyr, Head of Concept Development at Sodexo Norway
+Christian Hallemyr, Head of Food Services and Brands at Sodexo Norway.

-The full interview with Christian Hallemyr, Head of Concept Development at Sodexo Norway.
+The full interview with Christian Hallemyr, Head of Food Services and Brands at Sodexo Norway.

 Sodexo operates at a scale few can match.
-Founded in 1966 and headquartered outside Paris, the company serves 80 million consumers every day through 423,000 employees across 45 countries, generating €23.8 billion in consolidated revenue in fiscal year 2024.
+Founded in 1966 and headquartered outside Paris, it serves 80 million consumers every day across 45 countries, with 423,000 employees and €23.8 billion in consolidated revenue in fiscal year 2024.
 Source

 “We project restaurants.
 We build restaurants.
 We build meeting centers.
 We fill them with experience, with food, events and recipes”